Mohamed1341412/Dairy-App/backend/docs/business_rules/reversal_rules.md

 ---

-**Note:** Using `direction` as the sole indicator of reversal effect eliminates ambiguity and prevents double-counting errors.
+**Note:** Using `direction` as the sole indicator of reversal effect eliminates ambiguity and prevents double-counting errors, However LedgerProjectionService reverses the direction ( debit \ credit ) automaticly.

 ---